Comparing email previews providers? Discover our new pricing options - chat to sales or book a demo to unlock your savings now

 Mark decorative images

 Some images in your emails might not be there to send a particular message; they’re only there to make the email look nice visually.
-Examples of decorative images would be simple backgrounds, borders, and other similar elements.
+Examples of decorative images would be simple backgrounds, borders, and other simple elements.
 If the image is purely there for decoration, you can mark it as decorative, so text-to-speech software knows to skip over it.

 Your email client should have either a way to mark it as decorative (usually in the same place as the alt text field), or you can leave the alt text field blank.
 Check the documentation for your email provider to learn the specifics.